9 Ways to Align: 9 Healthy Habits to Prevent Chronic Diseases

 In this article, Tiffany Joy Yamut, RN, summarizes nine ways to make this possible and prevent chronic diseases.
 I am a fan of information presented in short checklists, particularly regarding health.
 If you are interested in reading more on the topics discussed below, check out Your Health Forum for more in-depth articles.
 If you have any further questions on the material, please provide a comment or refer to the in-depth articles for more detail.

 Founder Your Health Forum

-Did you know that a lot of chronic health conditions like diabetes, heart disease, cancer, and obesity are caused by your actions?
-Take, for example, living a sedentary lifestyle and following poor diet that is high in sugar, fat, and unhealthy carbohydrates.
+Did you know that your actions cause many chronic health conditions like diabetes, heart disease, cancer, and obesity?
+Take, for example, living a sedentary lifestyle and following a poor diet that is high in sugar, fat, and unhealthy carbohydrates.
 These are risk factors for heart disease and other chronic diseases.

 Study shows that processed foods, also known as “convenience foods,” contribute to obesity and heart disease due to their added sugars and saturated fat content.
 The more processed a food is, the more preservatives it contains.